This article may contain compensated links. Please read disclaimer for more info.

 This cute little hotel with comfortable rooms has the best possible location, between Boulevard Saint-Germain and Saint-Germain-des-Prés Church.
 Stay in one of the most pretty areas for the best price!

-Getting Around During 1 Day in Paris
+Getting Around During your 1 Day in Paris

 We’ve structured this guide to visiting Paris in a day to be extremely walkable and most of the time you shouldn’t need any transportation other than your two feet to navigate Paris for a day.